zezulka000/holiday-service/README.md

 Holiday Service developed with Spring Boot.

 Service is providing next shared holiday for provided date and two country codes.
-Holidays are searched only to one year ahead.
+Holidays are searched only in provided year.

 ## External Holiday Api